-This research is important as it will complement existing theories of perception and attention.
+This research is important as it will complement existing theories of perception, attention, and memory.
 This work will contribute to the understanding of how humans we behave in a robust and complex world.

 Output planning at the input stage in visual working memory.

 Boettcher SEP. et al, (2021), Sci Adv, 7

 Functional biases in attentional templates from associative memory.

 Boettcher SEP. et al, (2020), J Vis, 20

 One Thing Leads to Another: Anticipating Visual Object Identity Based on Associative-Memory Templates.

 Boettcher SEP. et al, (2020), J Neurosci, 40, 4010 - 4020